de1mat/missive-translate/README.md

 2. Open Missive > Settings > Integrations > Add Custom Integration.
 3. Enter in the custom name, eg: "Google Translate".
 4. Enter in the URL from step 1, plus the API key (see example below).
+5. Optionally add an image for the integration.

 The minimum URL for the integration is: